kjhealy/kieranhealy.hugo/content/blog/zero-sum/index.markdown

 Literally none of the measures in the Basketball data above are zero-sum in this way.
 Both teams could shoot 100% from the free throw line, or zero percent.
 But because the first three measures shown are percentages, this reinforces the zero-sum impression given by the lines.
 It certainly did that in my case.
 But then, starting with Assists, the remaining rows are just absolute numbers.
 When I started looking at the absolute numbers, I got confused a second time by the length of the lines.
 "Oh so it's not a share, it's the value" I thought---but no, they do correspond in terms of relative proportions to the teams share within each row.
 But they're not really *shares* they're just *magnitudes*.
 But they have to be shown in a fixed space and we want to make them relatively comparable somehow so ...
 Argh.

-It would be nice if there were One Weird Trick to make this figure better.
-But the truth is I'm not sure that there is.
+It would be nice if there were One Weird Trick to fully fix this figure.
+But I'm not sure that there is.
 For example, at a minimum we could redraw these numbers to reflect the fact that they're not zero-sum.
 Keep each measure as a row (i.e. on the y-axis) but have the lines, or columns, be side by side within each category instead of facing off.
 Like this:

 {{% figure src="gruber-stats1.png" alt="" caption="Team Stats side by side for each measure." %}}